nplan/HomeButtons/docs/setup.md

 You will need one 18650 Li-Ion battery cell (not included).
 Please only use reputable brands.

-1. Open the back cover by inserting a flat headed screwdriver in the hole at the bottom and twisting it.
+1. Detach the back cover by inserting a flat headed screwdriver in the hole at the bottom and twisting it.
+Then pull it off.

     ![Open back cover image](assets/open_back_cover.jpeg){width="300"}